ErikPartridge/etikerblog/_posts/2018-06-22-can-I-send-you-a-postcard.md

 layout: post
 title:  "Can I Send You a Postcard?"
 date:   2018-06-22
 excerpt: "Let's talk about going offline with user data.
-Today, we'll chat about the ethics of sending mail to a user who signed up online."
+Today, we'll chat about the ethics of sending direct mail, and how we can ethically and effectively market to users offline."
 image: "/images/postcard.jpg"
 ---